Betsy Martin

 Betsy Fischer Martin (born February 17, 1970) is an American Emmy-winning journalist and former TV news executive at NBC's “Meet the Press,” the longest-running program in television history.
-She is currently the Executive Director of the Women & Politics Institute at American University and the Executive-in-Residence.
+She is currently the executive director of the Women & Politics Institute at American University and the Executive-in-Residence.
 Martin is also a Fellow in the Center for Congressional and Presidential Studies at American University.
 She is a member of the International Advisory Council of APCO Worldwide and she is the founder, and principal, of her own consulting business, Fischer Martin Media, where she specializes in offering media training to corporate executives.

 Biography

 Early life and education

-Betsy Fischer Martin was born in New Orleans, Louisiana, United States, on February 17, 1970.
+Elizabeth Scott Fischer was born in New Orleans, Louisiana, United States, on February 17, 1970.
 Her mother, Sally F. Pomeroy, was a member of the New Orleans Opera Chorus and retired as a piano and voice teacher in Metairie, Louisiana.
 Her father, Rev. George J. Fischer, retired as the pastor of First Union Presbyterian Church in Luling, Louisiana.

-Betsy Fischer Martin attended Grace King High School, a public high school located in Metairie, Louisiana, which she graduated from in 1988.
+She attended Grace King High School, a public high school located in Metairie, Louisiana, which she graduated from in 1988.
 She obtained both her undergraduate and graduate degrees from American University in Washington D.C.
 She completed her B.A. in 1992 (Cum Laude) with a major in justice and a minor in political science.
 She obtained an M.A in 1996 in journalism and public affairs.
 During her time at American University she was also a research assistant at the Center for Congressional and Presidential Studies.

 Marriage and children

-In 2012 Martin married Jonathan Lansing Martin.
+In 2012 Martin married political journalist Jonathan Lansing Martin.
 She has one daughter from her previous marriage, and lives with her husband in Falls Church, Virginia.